Damp and mould in rental property

 What causes damp and mould in a house?

-Identifying the type of damp present in your property is just as important as dealing with it, as it can affect the way it’s treated.
+Identifying the type of damp present in your property is just as important as dealing with it, as it can affect how it’s treated.
 In the UK, damp commonly includes:

-- Rising damp – this is when water from the ground beneath a property seeps upwards into its brickwork.
-Usually, the property’s damp course (or damp proofing) would protect against this but if it’s inadequate, not maintained or has simply failed through age, it can lead to rising damp.
+- Rising damp– this is when water from the ground beneath a property seeps upwards into its brickwork.
+Usually, the property’s damp course (or damp proofing) would protect against this, but if it’s inadequate, not maintained or has failed through age, it can lead to rising damp.

-- Penetrating damp – this occurs when water soaks into a property, usually because there’s some sort of structural damage.
+- Penetrating damp – this occurs when water soaks into a property, usually because of structural damage.
 This could include leaking gutters and roofs or rotten windowsills.

-- Condensation – technically, not a type of damp but it is one of the main reasons for damp appearing.
-It’s caused simply by day-to-day activities which leads to a build-up of humidity and water forming inside the house.
+- Condensation – technically, not a type of damp but one of the main reasons for damp appearing.
+It’s caused simply by day-to-day activities, leading to a build-up of humidity and water forming inside the house.
 Poor ventilation, drying clothes indoors and steam from cooking are all causes of condensation.

-Regardless of what causes damp, if it’s not resolved, mould can start to grow.
+Regardless of what causes damp, mould can start to grow if it’s not resolved.

 Can damp make you ill?

-Damp itself doesn’t make you ill but the mould that grows on it, can.
-There are actually several different types of mould you can find in homes but the most common is black mould.
+Damp itself doesn’t make you ill, but the mould that grows on it can.
+There are several different types of mould you can find in homes, but the most common is black mould.

-Mould is a fungus and if you breathe in the spores, it can trigger a range of allergic reactions such as sneezing, a runny nose or a rash.
-It might not sound too serious, but like most conditions, it affects people in different ways.
+Mould is a fungus; if you breathe in the spores, it can trigger a range of allergic reactions such as sneezing, a runny nose or a rash.
+It might not sound too serious, but like most conditions, it affects people differently.

 - The very young, including babies.